1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 ### Individual Branches
 * At least one branch for each team member
-    * Each team member will will add their own branch to the respository
+    * Each team member will add their own branch to the respository

 * Each team member has at least four commits from the duration of first segment
     * To be tracked throughout the duration of this project